Birthplace of Arabica

 Packed in 60kg jute bags with GrainPro hermetic liners.
 Stored in climate-controlled warehouses in Addis Ababa until shipping.
 Moisture and water activity monitored.

 Ethiopian green coffee beans are raw, unroasted Arabica coffee beans exported from Ethiopia - the birthplace and genetic origin of all the world's Arabica coffee.
 They are shipped in their natural green state to roasters, importers, and traders worldwide, who roast them into finished coffee products.
 Ethiopian greens are uniquely prized for their complex floral, fruity, and wine-like flavour profiles that cannot be replicated from any other origin.
+At Ethio Coffee Export, we source these beans through our own drying station in Guji Hambella and trusted cooperatives across all major origins, drawing on 30+ years of family expertise in Ethiopian coffee.

 Ethiopian green coffee is graded from Grade 1 (highest specialty quality, 0-3 defects per 300g sample) through Grade 5.
 Most specialty-grade coffee falls in Grade 1-2 with SCA cup scores of 80+.
 Commercial exports are typically Grade 3-5.
 The grading system evaluates bean size, defect count, and cup quality under SCA cupping protocol.